• Skip to primary navigation

 Honey tasting activity

 Gift of Curiosity has a great activity for honey taste testing when learning about bees.
-Perfect for sensorial!
+Perfect for the sensorial area!

 More Resources for Learning About Bees